Bridging GANs and Bayesian Neural Networks via Partial Stochasticity: A Practical Proxy for the Likelihood

 \paragraph{Gradient Regularization}

-Another technique to smooth out the loss landscape is to adopt gradient regularization, which has been discussed in previous works (e.g., \citet{Nagarajan17}).
-In the latent variable model view of \gans, the idea is to add a regularization term of the following kind to the marginal likelihood:
+Another technique to smooth the loss landscape in \gans is gradient regularization, which has been discussed, e.g., in \citet{Nagarajan17}:

-For any \gans, the log-marginal likelihood $\log \left[ p(\mbX | \mbpsi) \right]$ is then replaced by the corresponding matching objectives.
-This approach penalizes solutions where the loss function is too sensitive to changes in the model parameters.
-The regularization pertains to the generator, so only the optimization step of the generator is affected by this change.
+For any \gans, the logarithm of the marginalized likelihood $\log \left[ p(\mbX | \mbpsi) \right]$ is then replaced by the corresponding generator lossc.
+The regularization pertains to the generator, so only its optimization is affected by this change.